Family of Oklahoma man shot by police sues city, officers

 The lawsuit was filed on behalf of Edwards’ mother, Juanita Hill, and one of his daughters, Kimberle Thompson.

 Police spokesman Sgt.
 Gary Knight declined to comment on the suit, citing the pending litigation.

-Holman’s attorney, Kyle Sweet, has said previously that he’s convinced Holman acted lawfully.
+John George, president of the Oklahoma City Fraternal Order of Police, called the shooting “tragic” and expressed his condolences to the family in a statement.

+“However, I believe our officers followed their training and the law when they were confronted by an armed violent person and acted accordingly to keep themselves and innocent citizens safe that day,” George said.

 Holman was charged earlier this year with manslaughter in the shooting.
 That case is pending in Oklahoma County.